scriban/scriban/doc/runtime.md

 As you can see the variable `var1` will be resolved from `scriptObject1` but the variable `var2` will be resolved from `scriptObject2` as there is an override here.

+> **NOTE**: If a variable is not found, the runtime will not throw an error but will return `null` instead.
+It allows to check for a variable existence `if !page` for example.
+In case you want your script to throw an exception if a variable was not found, you can specify `TemplateContext.StrictVariables = true` to enforce checks.
+See the [safe runtime](#safe-runtime) section for more details.

 When writing to a variable, only the `ScriptObject` at the top of the `TemplateContext` will be used.
 This top object is accessible through `TemplateContext.CurrentGlobal` property.
 It the previous example, if we had something like this in a template:

 ```C#